Skip to main content

 Application Deadline: March 1

 This six-week residential program for current high school sophomores and juniors is hosted by Carnegie Mellon and provides students with hands-on experience designing video games.
-The course is a great opportunity for students with an interest in software development, taking students through the process of creating a video game from ideation to pitch to final ship.
+The course is a great opportunity for students interested in software development, as it takes students through the process of creating a video game from ideation to pitch to final ship.

 Location: Carnegie Mellon University